amoAR/AWA-Key-Checker/README.md

 # AWA Key Checker
 This userscript tell you the current amount of keys, level/tier requirements and restrictions for Alienware Arena giveaways.
 Give it a look to see more information about GAs, and to see if keys are available in your region.

 It will work when you are on an an Alienware Arena giveaway page.
+Also you can enable RGB feature in settings!

 ## How to use
 1. _Install_ a userscript manager extension like [Tampermonkey](https://chromewebstore.google.com/detail/nbhcbdghjpllgmfilhnhkllmkecfmpld) / [Violentmonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag) or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey)\